Things to do in London in 1 day

 The next stop on this one-day tour of London is the famous Buckingham Palace, the residence of the British royal family since the time of Queen Victoria and currently home to Queen Elizabeth II of England.
 And this is precisely where its charm lies: it is one of the few working palaces in the world.
 Many visitors come here to see the spectacular Changing of the Guard ceremony in London.

-If you have a bit of time and your visit coincides with the day this event is scheduled (check on their Twitter profile when it takes place), I recommend you stay because it is a very curious spectacle to see and you can take lots of souvenir photos.
+If you have a bit of time and your visit coincides with the day this event is scheduled (check on their Twitter profile when it takes place), I recommend you stay because it's a very curious sight to see and you'll be able to take lots of souvenir photos.

-To enjoy the changing of the guard at Buckingham Palace, I recommend you stand in the area of the Victoria Monument in the centre of the rotunda in front of the palace gate, as from there you'll have the best views.
-And if you want to see the Queen's residence from the inside, you can book a tour of Westminster with tickets to Buckingham Palace.
-Read more about the changing of the guard experience and Buckingham Palace.
+To enjoy the changing of the guard at Buckingham Palace I recommend you stand in the Victory Monument area in the centre of the rotunda in front of the palace gate because from there you'll have the best views.
+Read more about the Changing of the Guard experience and Buckingham Palace

 Stroll to James's Park